Powerlearnproject/se-assignment-day-2-git-and-github-Logan635/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+Steps
+Create a sample project
+To start, create a sample project in GitLab.

+In GitLab, on the left sidebar, at the top, select Create new (  ) and New project/repository.
+For Project name, enter My sample project.
+The project slug is generated for you.
+This slug is the URL you can use to access the project after it’s created.
+Ensure Initialize repository with a README is selected.
+How you complete the other fields is up to you.
+Select Create project.
+Clone the repository
+Now you can clone the repository in your project.
+Cloning a repository means you’re creating a copy on your computer, or wherever you want to store and work with the files.

+On your project’s overview page, in the upper-right corner, select Code, te a project with SSH

+Open a terminal on your computer and go to the directory where you want to clone the files.

+Enter git clone and paste the URL:

+git clone git@gitlab.com:gitlab-example/my-sample-project.git
+Go to the directory:

+cd my-sample-project
+By default, you’ve cloned the default branch for the repository.
+Usually this branch is main.
+To be sure, get the name of the default branch:

+git branch
+The branch you’re on is marked with an asterisk.
+Press Q on your keyboard to return to the main terminal window.

+Create a branch and make changes
+Now that you have a copy of the repository, create your own branch so you can work on your changes independently.

+Create a new branch called example-tutorial-branch.

+git checkout -b example-tutorial-branch
+In a text editor like Visual Studio Code, Sublime, vi, or any other editor, open the README.md file and add this text:

+Hello world!
+I'm using Git!
+Save the file.

+Git keeps track of changed files.
+To confirm which files have changed, get the status.

+git status
+You should get output similar to the following:

+On branch example-tutorial-branch
+Changes not staged for commit:
+(use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+modified:   README.md

+no changes added to commit (use "git add" and/or "git commit -a") Commit and push your changes
+You’ve made changes to a file in your repository.
+Now it’s time to record those changes by making your first commit.

+Add the README.md file to the staging area.
+The staging area is where you put files before you commit them.

+git add README.md
+Confirm the file is staged:

+git status
+You should get output similar to the following, and the filename should be in green text.

+On branch example-tutorial-branch
+Changes to be committed:
+(use "git restore --staged <file>..." to unstage)
+modified:   README.md
+Now commit the staged file, and include a message that describes the change you made.
+Make sure you surround the message in double quotes (").

+git commit -m "I added text to the README file"
+The change has been committed to your branch, but your branch and its commits are still only available on your computer.
+No one else has access to them yet.
+Push your branch to GitLab:

+git push origin example-tutorial-branch
+Your branch is now available on GitLab and visible to other users in your project.

+Branches dropdown list

+Merge your changes
+Now you’re ready to merge the changes from your example-tutorial-branch branch to the default branch (main).

+Check out the default branch for your repository.

+git checkout main
+Merge your branch into the default branch.

+git merge example-tutorial-branch
+Push the changes.

+git push
+For this tutorial, you merge your branch directly to the default branch for your repository.
+In GitLab, you typically use a merge request to merge your branch.

+View your changes in GitLab

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
 In GitHub, branching allows developers to create separate lines of code within a repository, essentially creating a "copy" of the project at a specific point in time, so they can work on new features, bug fixes, or experiments without affecting the main codebase, and then merge their changes back in when ready; this is achieved by creating a new branch from the existing code, making changes on that branch, and then merging it back into the main branch when the work is complete.